 Subsequently, they require relatively more maintenance.
 You might be thinking about how these markers have better firing capabilities.
 The key difference between the mechanical and electro-pneumatic markers is that the action has been replaced with an electronic switch.
 Some electronic markers also feature certain settings that let you set your firing rate.

-The barrel is a component present at the end of the gun to make it the best paintball gun.
+The barrel is a component present at the end of the gun.
 It is responsible for practical and consistent shots from the gun.
 Here we have listed different types of barrels available for paintball markers:

 Aluminum is by far the best material for paintball barrels since it is reasonably priced as well as lightweight.
 Besides, it’s easy to manufacture because it can be machined to excellence without any trouble.